AGSCourse/.github/profile/README.md

 ├── README.md
 └── seminar_slides
     └── README.md
 ```

+---

+- Each course (iteration) directory contains a `README.md` file that reprensents the landing page `data`
+folder, `module` folders, and a `seminar_slides` folder.
+- Each folder contains a `README.md` file describing important information about the content of the folder.
+- Each `module` folder contains a `figures` folder for any related visuals.

 - **data**: folder which contains all relevant data needed to run
 that iteration.
 This is all datasets essential for practical exercises and aby supplementary data.
 For
 guide on preparing content for the `data` directory and best practices, click [here](data/REAMDE.md).